February 06, 2021 to February 06, 2021

-Features a presentation of videos, films and, raw, unedited footage documenting the history and culture of the African American experience in Oklahoma.
-The event will also feature Oklahoma filmmakers and films pertaining to the Sooner State.
-The festival is free and open to the public, but seating is limited.
+Features a presentation of films documenting the history and culture of the African American experience in Oklahoma.
+The festival is free and open to the public.

 800 Nazih Zuhdi Dr,

 Oklahoma City, OK, US